Carl-Henric/ms4/README.md

 + Profile page with saved information.
 + As admin, the ability to add a product.
 + Confirmation mail when purchase is completed.
++ When a watch is purchased it removes from the shop.